ANNEXATIONS WILL CAUSE MORE TRAFFIC GRIDLOCK

 If this annexation takes place, it opens the door for the second annexation–a whopping 300 acres of prime farmland known locally as Strawberry Hill (#41 on the map).
 In order to annex into the city, a property must border the city.
 At the present time, the Strawberry Hill acreage shares less than 400 feet of land contiguous with the city boundary.
-If the Vista Grande Drive annexation takes place, the Strawberry Hill farm will have roughly an additional 800 feet of contiguity with the Vista boundaries, which makes it far more likely that an annexation could go through.
+If the Vista Grande Drive annexation takes place, the Strawberry Hill farm will have an additional 700+ feet of contiguity with the Vista boundaries, which makes it far more likely that an annexation could go through.

 GuARD strongly opposes both annexations because of the loss of prime farmland and loss of county control of our semi-rural area.
 The City of Vista is concerned with grabbing as much land as possible to urbanize our area and gain tax revenue.
 The integrity of our local neighborhood is not of interest to the city.
 GuARD strongly advocates for keeping our area under the San Diego County General Plan land use designations, which supports the semi-rural character of the community, and limits sprawl development.

 To view all of Vista’s proposed development projects and annexations, look at the City of Vista Development Projects Map.